What is the working environment like in the URMC operating rooms and clinical locations?

 What can I expect from my internship year?

-In 2012, we implemented a newly structured curriculum that we believe is unique and will provide unparalleled education for our residents.
-For the first 6 months, interns participate in core rotations including medicine wards, surgical subspecialties, chronic pain, medical consult services, and critical care.
-In January, our interns begin a 6-week orientation in anesthesiology.
+In 2012, we implemented a newly structured curriculum that we believe is unique and provides unparalleled education for our residents.
+For the first few (3-5) months, interns participate in core rotations including medicine wards, surgical subspecialties, chronic pain, medical consult services, and critical care.
+In September, (8 interns) and November (8 interns), begin a 6-week orientation in anesthesiology.
 The remainder of your “internship” rotations will be paired with anesthesiology subspecialties throughout the rest of the CBY and CA1 years (i.e. Neurology /Neuro Anesthesia, Peds Surgery/Peds Anesthesia, OGBYN/OB Anesthesia, Cardiology/Cardiac Anesthesia).
 This year also includes 1 month of vacation taken in 4, 1-week blocks.

 As an intern, am I going to be "lost" to the other services, forgotten or left to fend for myself?